mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 Architecture prose, a relabeled carrier, a domain-neutral fixture, or a different measurement boundary creates no prototype authority.

+The post-P6 Luna ratios cannot be cited as equal-work proof.
+Any future reuse must regenerate one identical fixture-index vector per process/suite/batch, apply it to every arm, and require per-batch plus aggregate sink equality before computing ratios or bootstrap.

+Absent a newly reachable host primitive with that complete cost route, progress requires an explicit user amendment to the scannerless, equal-product, ownership, or `>=10x` law.
+No amendment is inferred here.

 ### Required laws